 Cardiac rehab (CR) has a Class IA indication, meaning there is high-quality evidence that it is beneficial.
 Nevertheless, CR is widely underused, with national utilization rates only 20-30% and, in Michigan, a large disparity between CR referral and CR attendance.
 By using our 90-day episode claims data to provide time-specific hospital-level information on CR enrollment and completed visits, and partnering with the Blue Cross Blue Shield Cardiovascular Consortium (BMC2), the Coordinating Center aims to equitably increase participation in cardiac rehabilitation for all eligible individuals in Michigan.
 The MVC team is supported by a stakeholder working group made up of hospital and PO representatives, experts in the field, CQI partners, and BCBSM representatives, to provide advisory guidance and ensure the delivery of a collaborative and coherent message when advocating for policy changes that will improve care for patients in Michigan.
 More information on this VCC can be found in MVC’s Frequently Asked Questions.

 Preoperative testing, especially in low-risk surgical procedures, often provides no clinical benefits to patients.
 Despite this, these services continue to be ordered regularly at hospitals across Michigan.
-Eliminating this unnecessary and in some cases, potentially harmful preoperative testing, represents a clear opportunity to improve value in surgery.
+Eliminating this unnecessary and, in some cases, potentially harmful preoperative testing represents a clear opportunity to improve value in surgery.
 The Coordinating Center uses administrative claims data and engagement with MVC members to try and reduce the use of unnecessary preoperative testing for surgical procedures to improve quality, reduce cost, and improve the equity of care delivery in Michigan.
-As with MVC’s Cardiac Rehab VCC, the Coordinating Center is supported by a stakeholder working group to advise on ongoing activity.
-The expertise of this workgroup is used to provide insight on the best approaches to improve member awareness of preoperative testing practices, and increase access to existing guidelines and best practices.
+As with MVC’s Cardiac Rehab VCC, the Coordinating Center is supported by a stakeholder working group to advise ongoing activity.
+The expertise of this workgroup is used to provide insight on the best approaches to improve member awareness of preoperative testing practices and increase access to existing guidelines and best practices.
 More information on this topic can be found in MVC’s Frequently Asked Questions.

 Post-Acute Care after Joint Replacement